martintrojer/carddown/README.md

 | Incorrect But  Remembered    | 1     |
 | Incorrect And Forgotten      | 0     |

-Qualities of 0, 1 and 2 considered a failure and will reset the card to the beginning of the learning queue.
+Qualities of 0, 1 and 2 are considered a failure and will reset the card to the beginning of the learning queue.

 The following flags are used to configure the revise session: